 - Credit will only be awarded for work meeting the standard expected of students who successfully complete the course with a grade of 65% or better.

-- Students may not challenge a course for credit if they have previously registered in that course or its equivalent at OCAD U or another university.
-Exceptions to this rule will be made for students who have been withdrawn within the first two weeks of a course or whose former university no longer possesses the official records required for Transfer Credit (i.e., universities in war zones).
+- Students may not challenge a course for credit if they have previously registered in that course or its equivalent at OCAD University or any other post-secondary institution.
+Exceptions to this rule will be made for students who have withdrawn within the first two weeks of a course or whose former university no longer possesses the official records required for transfer credit (i.e., universities in war zones).

 Please contact the Office of the Registrar for more information on Course Challenge.